 This happened about ten years ago.
 Upper back pain that CTs, MRIs, PTs shed not a shred of light upon.
 One PT duck taped my back to try and prevent me from moving in the manner that caused the most pain.
 This was, unsurprisingly, ineffective.
 The musculature in my upper back would progressively seize up at night.
 The longer I was immobile, the tighter it became.
 The tightness could take my breath in certain positions.
 Once I was up and remobilizing with specific movements (1) it improved drastically but the pain still lingered until it was time to sleep again.
 Then the vice would start tightening.

-I don’t know what brought me to the realization that the pain was both psycho emotional and spiritual.
-I think it coincided with the time I started to become more self-reflective.
-I was questioning my purpose in the world and starting to see that for me anyway, certainly life was so much more than climbing the corporate ladder.
+I don’t know what brought me to the realization that the pain was both psycho-emotional and spiritual.
+I think it coincided with the time I was questioning my purpose in the world and starting to see that for me anyway, certainly, life was so much more than climbing the corporate ladder.
 And in the heavy backdrop, my mom had been diagnosed with ovarian cancer.
 The one who always told me how short life is.
 At work, my entire product line had been recalled by the FDA.
 And last but not least, I was living in St. Louis with an MBA course load far from family and close friends.
 It was a place I knew shortly after arriving that I would leave the first opportunity I got.
-At that point I had been living in STL for three years.
+At that point, I had been living in STL for three years.

-I am sure that Western medicine’s disregard for the potential psycho emotional and spiritual components of pain is why the causes of (low) back pain remain obscure according to the World Health Organization.
+A disregard for what lies beneath the obvious, in this case, the potential psycho-emotional and spiritual components of pain are potentially why there are so many cases of what is termed non-specific back pain (2).
 Yet, back pain is one of the most common medical problems affecting 8 out of 10 people at some point in their lives.
 Of course, there are other causes that may include:

 - Underlying conditions such as infections, tumors, kidney stones, arthritis, osteoporosis